-15.1 This Licensing Authority recognises that the Equality Act 2010 places an obligation on all public authorities to have regard to the need to eliminate unlawful discrimination and to promote equality of opportunity and good relations between persons with different protected characteristics.
+15.1 This Licensing Authority recognises that the Equality Act 2010 places a legal obligation on all public authorities to have due regard to the need to eliminate unlawful discrimination, harassment and victimisation and to advance equality of opportunity and to foster good relations between persons with different protected characteristics.
 The protected characteristics are age, disability, gender reassignment, pregnancy and maternity, race, religion or beliefs, sex and sexual orientation.